-The Compensation Committee designates executives eligible to participate in the EIP each year.
-At the beginning of each fiscal year, the Compensation Committee approves objectives for a mix of revenue growth and non-GAAP operating margin for that year as well as target award amounts for each eligible participant.
+The Compensation Committee designates executives eligible to participate in the EIP each year and approves objectives for a mix of revenue growth and non-GAAP operating margin for that year as well as target award amounts for each eligible participant.
 The achievement of these financial goals determines overall plan funding and awards.

 A participant may receive an actual bonus that is larger or smaller than the target award amount, or may receive no bonus whatsoever.
 The actual award reflects a combination of the target award, our revenue growth and non-GAAP operating margin performance, and an assessment of the individual's performance during the year.
-The non-GAAP operating margin for fiscal year 2008 excluded certain costs, expenses, gains and losses, including equity based compensation expense, employee tax reimbursements related to our voluntary stock option review, amortization of purchased intangibles and in-process research and development expenses.
-We believe that the use of non-GAAP operating margin rather than GAAP operating margin focuses our executives on the on-going operations of our business, and encourages long term growth strategies such as acquisitions and investments in-process research and development.
+The non-GAAP operating margin for fiscal 2009 excluded certain costs, expenses, gains and losses, including equity based compensation expense, amortization of purchased intangibles, in-process research and development expenses, restructuring charges and impairment of goodwill and intangibles charges.
+We believe that the use of non-GAAP operating margin rather than GAAP operating margin focuses our executives on the on-going operations of our business and encourages long term growth strategies such as acquisitions and in-process research and development investments.

-The structure of the plan separates the funding of the awards from the determination of the actual awards, as described below.
+The structure of the EIP separates the funding of the awards from the determination of the actual awards, as described below.

-Funding for Fiscal Year 2008 Awards
+Funding for Fiscal 2009 Awards

-The minimum performance for funding EIP awards for fiscal year 2008 was revenue growth of at least 6 percent and non-GAAP operating margin of at least 19.5 percent.
-For fiscal year 2008, our financial performance exceeded the minimum funding threshold, and funding of the EIP was accordingly 190 percent of the target award amounts.
+The minimum performance benchmarks for funding EIP awards for fiscal 2009 were revenue growth of at least 6 percent and non-GAAP operating margin of at least 19.5 percent.
+For fiscal 2009, our financial performance exceeded the minimum funding threshold, and pursuant to the terms of the plan, funding was automatically set at 190 percent of the target award amounts.
 If this threshold was not met, there would not have been any EIP funding.
-This funding mechanism is a consequence of the structure our EIP, which is intended to qualify as deductible "performance-based" compensation within the meaning of Section 162(m) of the Internal Revenue Code.
+This full funding mechanism is a consequence of the structure our EIP, which is intended to qualify as deductible "performance-based" compensation within the meaning of Section 162(m) of the Internal Revenue Code.

-After minimum thresholds are met and the EIP is funded at the maximum amount of 190 percent, the Compensation Committee uses discretion (sometimes referred to as negative discretion) to determine appropriate award payouts based on actual achievements, rather than simply funding such awards at the full 190 percent.
+After minimum thresholds are met and the EIP is funded at the maximum amount of 190 percent of the target award amounts, the Compensation Committee uses discretion (sometimes referred to as "negative discretion") to determine appropriate award payouts based on actual achievements, rather than simply funding such individual awards at the full 190 percent.
 An award payout of about 100 percent of target would generally occur when our financial performance achieves our annual operating plan and division and individual performance objectives have been achieved.
 For purposes of this discussion, the terms funded and funding are used to indicate the amount that may be available in the aggregate under the EIP.
 The amount that ultimately is paid is discussed below.